 The Digital Trends automotive team evaluates GPS systems in real-world conditions, such as in-town driving, freeway cruising, backroad excursions, trips to unfamiliar areas, and more.
 The units are scored based on ease of installation, interface usability, available additional features, demonstrable accuracy, and compatibility with smartphones, but appearance, durability, and pricing are all considerable factors as well.

-If you’re pondering a dedicated GPS system, you may also be considering a dash camera.
-Some of our best in-car GPS picks include a dash cam, but only a high-end recording unit can offer 360-degrees of visual protection.
-Using a dash cam means irrefutable proof of fault in the event of an accident, and, while we don’t have quite as many insurance fraud cases in the United States as there are abroad, video can shut those cons down, too.
+If you’re pondering a GPS, you may as well consider a dash camera.
+While some of the systems we listed include a dashcam, only a high-end recording unit can offer complete visual protection.
+Dashcam footage provides peace of mind if you become involved in an accident or need to dispute an unfair traffic ticket.
+While insurance fraud cases in the United States aren’t as frequent, a video can shut those cons down, too.